Mountain Lake Colony House - 9th 146/113/105 yards

 At first glance, the hole looks quite simple, a wedge or short iron to a large squared off green.
 The green can be hit by every level of golfer.

-You can see this thumbprint design at many other Raynor, C.B.
+You can see this horseshoe design at many other Raynor, C.B.
 Macdonald and Charles Banks designs.
 More short holes.